 Keen to advocate for students to not passively consume technology, but actively create and engage with it, Liam Bassett says his school’s program is well ahead of the game (pardon the pun).

-“In schools, we are increasingly integrating video games as part of our extracurricular activities, but also our academic programs,” Bassett, who is Director of Digital Learning at Westbourne Grammar in Truganina, in Melbourne’s inner west, tells EducationHQ.
+“In schools, we are increasingly integrating video games as part of our extracurricular activities, but also our academic programs,” Bassett, who is Director of Digital Learning at Westbourne Grammar School in Truganina, in Melbourne’s inner west, tells EducationHQ.

 “For us, we broadly use the term ‘eSports’, and we’ve recently launched our new eSports program, which really is designed to foster students’ passion for gaming and provide them with opportunities to develop important skills such as teamwork, strategic thinking, problem solving, leadership, communication, creativity and adaptability."